 - The other two arrows show two possible spatial mappings of the generator (pseudo-fifth).
 The generator arrow whose point is lower corresponds to the mapping when set to "Lo" (in the "Orientation" section); the generator arrow whose point is higher corresponds to the mapping when set to "Hi".

-Temperament presets and layout presets can be saved as a text file.
+The temperament and layout presets are stored in a text file, which can be customized.
 In OS X, go to the app, right click and Show Package Contents, go to contents folder, and edit the files called TemperamentPresets.txt or Layouts.txt.
 In Windows, go into Relayer folder then the support folder, and edit TemperamentPresets.txt or Layouts.txt.